zoebaker/BARTvis/index.md

 ## Welcome to BARTvis

-My name is Zoe Baker and I'll be posting assignments related to my final project for my data visualization course.
+My name is Zoe and I'll be posting assignments related to my final project for my data visualization course.

 ### Project Background
   As a lifelong rider of Bay Area public transportation, I have found the changes to BART and MUNI during the pandemic very interesting.
 Although San Franisco has moved into the orange tier, I do not ride public transportation nearly as much as I used to.
 I am curious to see how public transportation ridership has or has not gone back to normal as some people like me choose to not ride, and others have no choice.